GDPR Candidate privacy notice

 DATA PROTECTION OFFICER

 We have appointed a data protection officer (DPO) to oversee compliance with this privacy notice.
-If you have any questions about this privacy notice or how we handle your personal data, please contact the firstname.lastname@example.org in the first instance or you can write to the Data Protection Officer via The Royal Botanic Gardens, Kew, Richmond, Surrey TW9 3AE.
-You also have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.
+If you have any questions about this privacy notice or how we handle your personal data, please contact the firstname.lastname@example.org in the first instance or you can write to the Information Governance Team and Data Protection Officer via email@example.com or in writing at The Royal Botanic Gardens, Kew, Richmond, Surrey TW9 3AE.
+You also have the right to make a complaint at any time to the Information Commissioner’s Office (ICO) at www.ico.org.uk.